wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 After assigning the script, the minimum fee for each transaction sent from  dApp account increases by 0.004 WAVES.

-Starting from node version 1.3.1, after activation of feature #16 "Ride V5, dApp-to-dApp invocations, Continuations", the extra fee of 0.004 WAVES is only required if the complexity of the verifier function exceeds the [sender complexity threshold](/en/ride/limits/).
+Starting from node version 1.3.1, after activation of feature #16 "dApp-to-dApp invocations, Ride V5", the extra fee of 0.004 WAVES is only required if the complexity of the verifier function exceeds the [sender complexity threshold](/en/ride/limits/).
 Versions 1.3.x are currently available for [Stagenet](/en/blockchain/blockchain-network/) only.

 ## Limitations